Sony A7R III vs Leica M9

 The Sony Alpha A7R III and the Leica M9 are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and September 2009.
 The A7R III is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-style mirrorless.
 Both cameras are equipped with a full frame sensor.
-The Sony has a resolution of 42.2 megapixel, whereas the Leica provides 18.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 42.2 megapixels, whereas the Leica provides 18.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7R III vs Leica M9

-The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Leica M9.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Sony A7R III and the Leica M9 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is notably smaller (9 percent) than the Sony A7R III.
 Moreover, the M9 is markedly lighter (10 percent) than the A7R III.
 It is worth mentioning in this context that the A7R III is splash and dust resistant, while the M9 does not feature any corresponding weather-sealing.